 Commercial spaces of the past, with stark, cold gathering spaces and hard, rigid seating have given way to a welcoming living room aesthetic for common spaces.
 Impromptu meeting spaces have more of a living room feel, with soft sofas, chairs, ottomans, and other plush pieces.
 Occasional tables are more coffee-table-like, creating more comfortable and attractive seating ideal for gathering, lingering, and making conversation.

 As a durable, easy-clean natural stone, Cambria can be offered for the surface options with these furniture pieces, as showcased in a mixed-material bench from Keilhauer.
-In addition to NeoCon, we’ve spotted this living room trend in the renovation of Studio 125, a studio and event space from Wit & Delight, with a relaxed and inviting atmosphere and full kitchen and kitchenette featuring Cambria natural stone.
+In addition to NeoCon, we’ve spotted this living room trend in the design of Studio 125, a studio and event space from Wit & Delight, with a relaxed and inviting atmosphere and full kitchen and kitchenette featuring Cambria natural stone.

 An inviting gathering space from Keilhauer exudes living room comfort and style for a commercial space.